 House hunting in Roysambu

 Home to one of Kenya’s largest malls, Thika Road Mall, Roysambu is inhabited by the upcoming middle-class as well as those fresh graduates who’ve just gotten jobs.
-The area is not just home to Kenyans but to a whole bunch of Nigerians, Rwandese and Congolese people.
+The area is not only home to Kenyans but to a whole bunch of Nigerians, Rwandese and Congolese people.

 House hunting in Rongai

 House hunting in Embakasi

-As a residential estate it houses mostly lower middle income citizens.
+As a residential estate, it houses mostly lower-middle-income citizens.
 It is also a host to informal settlements like Mukuru Kwa Njenga.
-It plays host to a number of recreational facilities as well as the Jomo Kenyatta International Airport (JKIA).
+It plays host to several recreational facilities as well as the Jomo Kenyatta International Airport (JKIA).

 One bedroom house goes for KSh 10,000 – 15, 000Ksh and a bedsitter goes for between 6,000ksh and 9,000ksh.

 House hunting in Donholm

 It is one of the oldest estates in Nairobi and has over the years witnessed the mushrooming of multi-storey apartments and flats.
-It is preferred by bachelor and newly employed youths.
+Bachelor and newly employed youths prefer it.

 One bedroom goes for between Sh 10,000-Sh 18,000 per month, while a bedsitter goes for Sh 5,500-Sh 12,000 per month.

 House hunting in Utawala

-Another estate that is not really populated and would be a good choice for those looking for cheap houses.
-A bedsitter could go for Sh6,000 whereas a one bedroom house costs at least Sh10,000 on average.
+Another estate that is not populated and would be the right choice for those looking for cheap houses.
+A bedsitter could go for Sh6,000 whereas a one-bedroom house costs at least Sh10,000 on average.

 House hunting in Mlolongo

 It is a favourite among many Kenyans as seen from the over 6,000 inhabitants who reside there.
 Situated along Mombasa Road, Mlolongo has affordable houses with one bedroom going averaging between Sh8,500-Sh15,000.
 A bedsitter will cost you about Sh6,500 a month.

 House hunting in Kangemi/Uthiru

 They are located in Westlands, Nairobi and plays host to both the middle class and lower class.
 Uthiru is one of the cheapest estates to live in Nairobi; one-bedroom goes for between Sh.8,000-Sh.13,000, bedsitter goes for between Sh 5,000-Sh 8,000.